bernedom/bernedom.github.io/_posts/2019-06-24-cmake-interface-lib.md

 </details>

 All the placeholders marked with `@` in the input file are replaced with the explicit values and the file is written to the target `.cmake` file.
-By specifying `INSTALL_DESTINATION` cmake is told where to place it when creating the installation artifact.
+By specifying `INSTALL_DESTINATION` CMake is told where to place it when creating the installation artifact.
 Usually these go to `/usr/share` or similar, but since the exact path is provided by `GNUInstallDirs` we do not have to care.
+The `${PROJECT_NAME}` variables are placeholders and contain the name specified in the call to `project()`.

 ```cmake
 configure_package_config_file(